pymmcore-plus/pymmcore-plus/docs/trableshooting.md

 If you tried to create a [`pymmcore_plus.CMMCorePlus`](api/cmmcoreplus.md) instance and got an error similar the one above, it means that pymmcore-plus was unable to find micro-manager on on your system.
-(for example, you can run `mmcore install` to install the latest version of Micro-Manager).
+Please run `mmcore install` to install the latest version of Micro-Manager.

 See the [installation](install.md#installing-micro-manager-device-adapters) section for more details.